 "Given the theme of exploration, it's fitting that we are joined at this launch by the grandson and great-grandson of one of the greatest polar explorers of all time: Tom Crean.
 For the first time, the original register entries of Tom Crean's birth, marriage and death are now available to view.”

 Speaking at the launch Humphreys, Minister for Arts, Heritage, Regional, Rural and Gaeltacht Affairs, said “This is the first time that this huge volume of records is being made available online and it is a very important development in family history research for Irish people and Irish descendants both at home and abroad.
 Anyone wishing to research their family history will have a veritable treasure trove of records available at the click of a button and I've no doubt that these records will help unlock many mysteries that people have been trying to solve for years.

 She continued “By providing as much information as possible free online, the Irish Government is leading the way internationally and encouraging the Diaspora to come to Ireland to explore their roots.”

 The newly available records cover births from 1864 to 1915, marriages from 1882 to 1940 and deaths from 1891 to 1965.

-From the records you can sources the early birth registers, which contain the date and place of birth, name and sex of the child, name, surname and dwelling place of father, name, surname and maiden surname of mother, rank or profession of father, signature, qualification and residence of the informant, when registered and the signature of the registrar.
+From the records, you can source the early birth registers, which contain the date and place of birth, name, and sex of the child, name, surname and dwelling place of father, name, surname and maiden surname of mother, rank or profession of father, signature, qualification, and residence of the informant, when registered and the signature of the registrar.